telaminai/dataflow-docs/index.md

 # Fluxtion DataFlow
 ----

-* Java library that saves time when creating reactive applications
+* Java library that saves time developing and maintaining reactive applications
 * Quick start development up and running in a couple of minutes
 * Native Kafka connector for simple enterprise integration {: .fs-6 }

 ## Example
 -----
-A stream api combines event feeds and user functions into a processing graph.
-DataFlow takes care of all the wiring and presents a simple onEvent method for integration into a host application.
+DataFlow stream api combines event feeds and user functions into a processing directed acyclic graph.
+Wiring and dispatch is automatically resolved by DataFlowBuilder.
+The returned DataFlow instance exposes a simple onEvent method for integration into a host application.

 <div class="tab">
   <button class="tablinks2" onclick="openTab2(event, 'Windowing')" id="defaultExample">Windowing</button>